Grain Belt (beer): Early history

+The Grain Belt name first appeared in 1893 as the "Golden Grain Belt Old Lager," then brewed by the Minneapolis Brewing Company.
+The Minneapolis Brewing Company was a conglomerate of four other Minneapolis-based breweries, formed in 1890 by the consolidation of the F.D.
+Noerenberg Brewery, John Orth Brewing Company, Heinrich Brewing Association, and Germania Brewing Association.
+It was one of the largest breweries in the United States at that time.

 Grain Belt Golden, a traditional golden German-style lager, was popular, but Prohibition halted production from 1920 until 1933.
 The company temporarily changed its name to Golden Grain Juice Company and, like many other brewers, turned to making near beer and soft drinks until repeal of the Eighteenth Amendment to the US Constitution.
 Grain Belt Beer returned to taverns in October 1933 with bottled beer reappearing in December 1933.

 World War II brought rationing, and the company briefly had to drop cans altogether and resort to using green glass in its bottles, rather than the standard amber color which offered better protection from light.
 Sale of beer in bottles and cans had become dominant over draft sales in drinking establishments, so the brewer experimented with all sorts of packaging innovations, expanding the line after the war ended.
 A premium beer, called Grain Belt Premium, entered production in 1947.
 Conetop cans sealed with caps disappeared in the 1950s in favor of flat-top steel cans.